About the author

 About Bounce Video

-Bounce Video is run by award-winning former BBC Producer, Grace Gibbons.
+Bounce Video is an Oxford video production company that is run by award-winning former BBC Producer, Grace Gibbons.
 We specialise in helping businesses and public sector organisations create live streamed content.
 To talk to us about your project, visit our website or get in touch.